Diversity, Equity & Wellbeing

 Downloads

-We connect for good - BT Group plc Annual Report 2023
+Building - Connecting - Accelerating - BT Group plc Annual Report 2024

-We connect for good - BT Group plc Annual Report 2023
+Building - Connecting - Accelerating - BT Group plc Annual Report 2024

-Along with our financial reports, our 2023 Annual Report contains a summary of the initiatives we delivered in FY23 (2023 Financial Year) to build a diverse and inclusive BT Group.
-The report also highlights our sixth Gender pay gap report, third voluntary Ethnicity pay gap report, and the progress we have made so far towards achieving our diversity targets in relation to women, ethnic minority colleagues and disabled colleagues.
+Along with our financial reports, our 2024 Annual Report contains a summary of the initiatives we delivered in FY24 (2024 Financial Year) to build a diverse and inclusive BT Group.
+The report also highlights our seventh Gender pay gap report, fourth voluntary Ethnicity pay gap report, and first Disability pay gap report, and the progress we have made so far towards achieving our diversity targets in relation to women, ethnic minority colleagues and disabled colleagues.

 Our Manifesto includes bold targets for diversity.
 We’re making progress in our ethnic minority and disability representation.
 But we’re clear that there’s much more to be done.